 To do this, determine the level of memory or disk use at which RabbitMQ will start blocking connections.
 You may want to check your configuration file for the value of

-disk_free_limit.
-Then set an alert to trigger when that threshold is approaching.
-In the screenshot below, we’ve set an alert threshold for memory use at 35 percent, a bit less than the 40-percent threshold at which RabbitMQ triggers an internal alarm.
+disk_free_limit, then set an alert to trigger when that threshold is approaching.
+You can also use Datadog’s preconfigured monitors to notify you when disk usage or the message unacknowledged rate exceed our recommended limits.
+In the following screenshot, the threshold for memory use is set at 35 percent, which is a bit less than the 40-percent threshold at which RabbitMQ triggers an internal alarm.

 Datadog will notify your team using the channel of your choice (Slack, PagerDuty, OpsGenie, etc.) when RabbitMQ approaches its disk or memory limit.